 By making these adjustments, you’ll provide a smoother, more user-friendly experience for visitors on mobile devices, which is essential for retaining traffic and improving your website’s performance on search engines.

-What are the overall risks to my business of having a crappy website
+What are the Risks Of a crappy website

 - Lost Credibility: Your website is often the first impression potential customers have of your business.
 If your website sucks because its outdated, poorly designed, or unprofessional, it can make you appear unreliable, causing visitors to leave and look for a competitor with a more polished online presence.